At the Height of it: The Essence of High Street

 Places to Live Near High St

-The Victorian Gate Condominiums helped lead the resurgence of the Short North, as it was one of the first new builds in the area.
-With its incredible location across from Goodale Park on one side and High St on the other, there are a plethora of entertainment options within walking distance.
-The condominiums offer a…
+Welcome to Victorian Gate Located at 647-677 N High St, the Victorian Gate Condominiums helped lead the resurgence of the Short North, as it was one of the first new builds in the area.
+Surrounded by Park St and High St, there are great options regardless of the direction you decide to travel for both…

-Parkview at Goodale Park, condominiums, and lofts, are located at 612 Park Street, with pricing ranging anywhere from $275k to $925k.
+Welcome to Parkview Parkview at Goodale Park, condominiums, and lofts, are located at 612 Park Street, with pricing ranging anywhere from $275k to $925k.
 These units range anywhere from 1400 to 3200 sq ft in size.
-Parkview condominiums feature 10′ high ceilings in the living room and master bedroom, private balconies, views of the Columbus skyline and Goodale…
+Parkview condominiums feature 10′ high ceilings in the living room and master bedroom, private balconies, views of the Columbus…

 Situated on the north side of the Short North, The Jackson is conveniently located to historical neighborhoods like Italian Village and Victorian Village and other major entertainment districts like the Downtown Columbus District, The Ohio State University District and the Arena District.
 Not to mention that if you’re like most, you’ll find it hard to…

-The Dakota, a building of condominium and loft units, is located at 845 N High St, in the Short North in Columbus, Ohio.
+Welcome to the Dakota The Dakota, a building of condominium and loft units, is located at 845 N High St, in the Short North in Columbus, Ohio.
 The gorgeously-designed interiors include bamboo floors, stainless steel appliances, custom concrete countertops, bisazza tiles, airy ceilings, private terraces and ceiling audio speakers (in select two-bedroom units).
-Shared amenities include daily concierge service,…
+Shared amenities…

 Columbus Condos For Sale